Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which output from Sprint Planning provides the Development Team with a target and overarching direction for the Sprint? (choose the best answer)
+### Which output from Sprint Planning provides the Developers with a target and overarching direction for the Sprint? (choose the best answer)

 - [x] The Sprint Goal.
 - [ ] Sprint Review minutes.